Thunderbottom/grafana-export/README.md

 ## Usage

-The utility requires the Grafana instance URL, and an API token to access the API:
+The utility requires the Grafana instance URL and an API token:

 ##### Command Line Arguments